Forzalab/particle-raincheck/README.md

 - A velocity (.x_vel and .y_vel float) indicating how many cells per tick it moves
 - A .type which must be an enum which indicates if it is air, dust, fire, water, earth, dirt, lightning
 - Each type has a different physics movement type:
-    - Air moves in a straight line (ignoring gravity) bouncing off solid
     - Dust has a small amount of gravity and randomly moves left and right every frame
     - Fire is stationary and shoots sparks of lightning in different directions over time
     - Earth is always stationary and solid
+    - Lightning travels in a straight line and stops when it hits something solid.
+If it touches water, the water turns into lightning.
+If it hits earth it turns into dirt.

 - Color (.r .g .b uint8_t) that should be set initially by its type (fire should be red) but can change
 - A boolean named .stationary that if true means it is solid and does not move/simulate physics
 - A .lifetime variable which holds how many frames more it will exist for